-The Synchronika is the top of the line dual boiler machine from ECM, and it’s a winner in several respects.
-But before we explain why this machine is exceptional, let’s talk about ECM’s founder – Wolfgang Hauck, because when you buy an ECM, you’re buying into the ethos of a pioneering and entrepreneurial founder.
+The Synchronika is the top of the line dual boiler machine from ECM, and it’s a winner in a number of respects.
+I only had a brief time with this machine, but I explain why this machine is exceptional, let’s talk about ECM’s founder – Wolfgang Hauck, because when you buy an ECM, you’re buying into the ethos of a pioneering and entrepreneurial founder.

 ECM Synchronica – Summary Up Front

 We love this machine on many levels.
 The design looks like a fusion of Italian passion with robust German pragmatism.

 The price is half that of a La Marzocco Linea Mini, which we also like, but unlike the La Marzocco, you get flow control – which is a huge feature you pay through the nose for with a Slayer single head machine.